gotget/docker-bundling-template/readme.md

 `launch.bash` - Used for starting your program.
 You'll notice that the initial point in this file starts with `app/main.py`

-`setup/main.bash` - This is **optional** for extending the installation process, and not a necessary edit.
+`setup/main.bash` (optional) - Used for extending the installation process, and not a necessary edit.

 `setup/modules.txt` - Python modules (1 per line.)